webis-de/mastodon-search/README.md

 ```

 Behind the scenes, this will fetch posts using Mastodon's [streaming API](#TODO).
-Because the streaming API is not available on many instances, our crawler gracefully falls back to using regular HTTP `GET` requests with the [public timeline API](#TODO).
+Because the streaming API is unavailable on many instances, our crawler gracefully falls back to using regular HTTP `GET` requests with the [public timeline API](#TODO).

 #### Obtaining and analyzing instance data